Ship saws requiring work to our shop address at:

 Have a beautiful old saw but the plate's all used up, or rusted and pitted beyond repair?
 I can replace your plate to full factory depth under the back with premium Swedish Summer Steel, so your saw can survive into the next century.
 Backsaws only.

-* Note: I've been forced to raise the price for this service, given that it takes me two hours on average to sufficiently restore a handle.
-It's a lot of work!
+* Note: Though we're quite happy to restore a damaged handle, it's not cheap!
 That said, it's a great project I'd heartily advise you to take on yourself.
-Note the DIY project instructions I've posted on this website regarding how I restore a handle that you can easily do yourself.
+Note the DIY project instructions posted on this website that illustrates how werestore a handle that you can easily do yourself.
 It's really pretty easy—just a lot grunt work sanding, scrubbing, polishing, shaping & etc—and it's far from rocket science.
 Just break out your Dremel and go for it.